Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 An emergency fund is the cash reserve that absorbs the predictable-but-unpredictable cost of life: job loss, unexpected medical cost, sudden home repair, family emergency requiring travel.
 Without it, these moments produce debt, broken investment plans, or serious stress.
-With it, they're absorbed as the minor financial events they should be.
+With it, they're absorbed as minor financial events rather than crises.

 The standard benchmark is 3-6 months of essential expenses.
 The specific number within that range depends onincome stability (volatile income → more months needed), household structure (single earner → more; dual earner → less), job market (specialist skills in thin market → more; generalist in active market → less), insurance coverage (good income protection → less needed; none → more).